mlops-on-kubernetes/Book/Chapter 8/README.md

 Once the setup is complete, use the URLs from the output to login to backstage, ArgoCD, Argo, KeyCloak, Argo Workflows and Gitea.
 ### Backstage:

-Click on the Backstage URL.
+Click on the Backstage URL to navigate to your browser to access the Backstage App.
 Two users are created during the installation process: `user1` and `user2`.
 Their passwords are available in the keycloak namespace.

 ```bash
 k get secrets -n keycloak keycloak-user-config -o go-template='{{range $k,$v := .data}}{{printf "%s: " $k}}{{if not $v}}{{$v}}{{else}}{{$v | base64decode}}{{end}}{{"\n"}}{{end}}'